beginning of content

 Key facts

-• Cuts, grazes and lacerations are all examples of wounds.
+• Cuts, grazes and lacerations are all types of skin injuries (wounds).

-• You can care for most wounds at home and manage pain with medicine.
+• You can take care of most wounds at home.

 What are wounds, cuts and grazes?